 Biogeographic region: Continental

-PRINCIPLE UF-NBS (Urban Forests for Nature-Based Solutions) ACTION(S)
+PRINCIPLE UF-NBS (Urban Forests as Nature-Based Solutions) ACTION(S)

 OTHER PRINCIPLE NBS ACTION(S) – non-UF